DarshanaSridhar/project-capstone/README.md

 8. Tuning by changing penalties improved this marginally but not significantly.The same applied for other models such as KNN.

 # Results
-After trying all of these things with no changes I came to the conclusion that these features are not discriminative enough on their own to give more accurate predictions.
-These alone provide low predictability despite EDA indicating that modelling should be successful.

-Different features may be required in order to provide a more accurate model.

 Best model achieved through gridsearching logistic regression - this is the best score I managed to get (improvement of 0.002).

 Mean CV Score 0.6682836514898551